Incidents Charts

 You can enable or disable specific statuses to highlight the data you need.
 By hovering over any section of the chart, the total for the corresponding range or category will be shown.

-This chart displays the Top 5 classifications of all incidents based on their registration date within a defined time period, regardless of their connection to a product.
-Charts #80 and #100 specifically display product-related and non-product-related incidents, respectively, with similar behavior.
+This chart presents the Top 5 classifications of all incidents based on their registration date within a defined time period, regardless of their connection to related records.
+Charts #230 and #280 specifically highlight related incidents, showing similar patterns of behavior.

 The legend is determined by the classifications added by the user.
 In the example provided, OQ, A, B, D, E, and F were used.
 If a 6th classification is tied with the 5th one, it will be selected in alphabetical order.
 If there are fewer than five classifications, the chart will display all existing classifications in the legend.